marcelllbengs/4D_Deep_Learning/README.md

 You can find the paper here: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10083305

-You can find the code for the models in the model_lib.py file.
+You can find the code for the models of our paper in the model_lib.py file.

 Example configurations for the models are given in the cfg folder.